 For more information on holidays at the White House and how you can see the decorations, visit www.whitehouse.gov/holidays.

 For more information on visiting the National Christmas Tree and the Pageant of Peace, visit www.thenationaltree.org.

 Looking for more fun things to do in the nation’s capital this holiday season?
-Check out our guide to winter for more travel ideas!
+Check out our guide to winter in Washington, DC for more travel ideas!